lelecha/kg_lelecha_2021/README.md

 # kg_lelecha_2021

-the solution is in the Main.java
+the solution is in the src/solution/Main.java

 we assume that the input are two Strings: s1 and s2